The Ultimate Guide to Buying Expandable Batons

 Used by police officers and security guards all around the globe, Police Force Tactical batons are ideal self-defense weapons.
 Made out of high-quality steel, these expandable batons are lightweight, durable, and powerful.
 If you need to stop a large, aggressive individual, this is the self-defense tool for the job.

-Rothco® is a trusted brand that makes batons out of solid steel.
+Rothco® batons out of solid steel.
 But the upgrades provided increase, thanks to the various features provided, including: a foam non-slip grip for increased retention and control; a friction lock system to ensure the baton remains rigid; and an LED light that helps you see in the dark while using the baton.

 Streetwise™ changes the game when it comes to the construction of expandable batons.
 Their line of expandable batons is unique because they are paired with the design of a stun gun.
 Their expandable stun batons can deliver up to 30,000,000 volts of electricity to completely immobilize an attacker.
 A single strike can be enough to stop the most intoxicated, large, or aggressive individual.